moalang/moa/doc/Syntax.md

 ## Function

 ```
+one: int
 one = 1

+inc: int int
 inc x = x + one

+add: int int int
 add = (a b) => a + b

+id a: a a
 id x = x

+echo: io
 echo =
   line <- readline
   puts(line)